ralphcomplido/accounting-app/docs/common-scenarios/sidebar-menu.md

 Most menu scenarios can be covered by just adding additional menu items following the pattern used in the codebase.

 To add additional sections for new roles (like for a "moderator" scenario) the admin implementation should be followed.
-There is an `identityService.watchLoggedInToAnyRole$` method that accepts an array of allowed roles so that a list of roles (like `["Administrator", "Moderator"]`) can be checked.
+There is an `identityService.watchAnyUserRole$` method that accepts an array of allowed roles so that a list of roles (like `["Administrator", "Moderator"]`) can be checked.

 Adding specific menu items within a section based on circumstances (like based on role) is a little more complicated because you'll need to do the legwork in `#refreshMenuItems`, but it's not overly difficult.
 It's also possible to watch navigation events to show certain menu sections or items based on where the user is in the app.